-Families Read Together workshops are open to all adult learners who are enrolled in the adult literacy program and who are caregivers to children ages 0-17.
+Families Read Together workshops are open to adult learners who are caregivers to children ages 0-17.
 Those who take part will learn how to help children with literacy skills.
-There are also lots of great gifts like books and a trip to the zoo.
+There are also lots of great gifts like books and tickets to local cultural spots.
 Talk to the literacy coordinator at your nearest literacy center for more information.

 Picture Books for Everyone